 Simple but still looks great.

 He doesn’t need a Rolex—he just needs something classic that doesn’t look like it came from a gas station.
-Citizen Eco-Drive (solar powered, no battery changes) or Timex Expedition (rugged and timeless) are both winners.
+The Citizen Eco-Drive is solar powered (no battery changes ever), and the AT2387-52E model is still in stock at Amazon and Walmart heading into 2026.

 Pro tip: Stick with something simple and durable.
 He’ll wear it for years instead of hiding it in a drawer.